 2. The Event Organiser should consult with the Tournament Sub-Committee where practical.

-3. For the time being the Tournament Sub-Committee will determine whether one player is Materially Stronger than another.
-However, this may be defined more objectively once the National Grading Scheme has matured.
+3. The Tournament Sub-Committee will determine whether one player is Materially Stronger than another.